-In the Call Chain Analysis panel, you can view the span name, application name, call type, number of requests, proportion of requests, number of exceptions, proportion of exceptions, average self-consumed time, and average consumed time of all the selected traces.
+In the Call Chain Analysis pane, you can view the span name, application name, call type, number of requests, proportion of requests, number of exceptions, proportion of exceptions, average self consumed time, and average consumed time of all the selected traces.

-- Move the pointer over a span name to view the trace ID that contains the span.
+- Move the pointer over a span name to view the ID of the trace that contains the span.

 - Click an application name to go to the Application Overview page of the application.

-- Click Statistical analysis in the Actions column corresponding to a span to view details about the span.
-The details include the proportions of different call types for each operation, total consumed time, operation name, number of requests, recommended samples, the number of times that each calling method is used, as well as the name, type, execution time, and time percentage of each calling method.
+- Click Statistical analysis in the Actions column corresponding to a span to view details of the span.
+The details include the proportions of different call types for each API, total consumed time, API name, number of requests, recommended samples, number of times that each call method is used.
+The name, type, total time consumed, and proportion of time consumed by each call method are also included.

-On the Trace Details page, click the line chart in the Metric Monitored column to view the number of requests, response time, and number of errors during different periods of time.
+On the Traces tab, click the line chart in the Indicator monitoring column to view the number of requests, response time, and number of errors during different periods of time.

-On the Trace Details page, click the icon in the Method Stack column.
-The Method Stack dialog box appears.
+On the Traces tab, click the icon in the Method Stack column.
+The Method Stack pane appears.

-The following section describes the parameters in the Method Stack dialog box:
+The following section describes the parameters in the Method Stack pane:

-- Calling Method: the method used to call the local method stack.
-When the Calling Method section is shown, the next calls of the method are displayed.
+- Method: the method used to call the on-premises method stack.
+After the call method is expanded, the next-layer calls of the method are displayed.

-- SQL: SQL statements to call the database
+- SQL: the SQL statements to access data in the database.

-- Timeline: the distribution of time consumed by each method call of the local trace.
+- Timeline (ms): the distribution of time consumed by each method call of the on-premises trace.